argolab/dyna-R/README.md

 ```
 ./dyna   # start dyna

-# define fib
+# define finannaci sequence
 fib(X) = fib(X - 1) + fib(X - 2) for X > 1.
 fib(0) = 0.
 fib(1) = 1.

-# set fib to be memoized with an unk default
+# set fib to be memoized with an unknown default.
+# A value will be compute the first time an entry is required
 memoize_unk fib/1

 # make a query against fib